 The proposed Concept Plan, as presented to the community in December 2019, was submitted to The City of Calgary’s Corporate Planning Applications Group (CPAG) in March 2020.

-The plan has been amended to reflect the direction and input received by CPAG and its representatives from the departments of Planning, Transportation, Development Engineering and Parks.
+The plan was amended to reflect the direction and input received by CPAG and its representatives from the departments of Planning, Transportation, Development Engineering and Parks.

 As the final step in the multi-phased engagement process to support this planning the Land Use Outline Plan (final concept) was shared with the community in December 2020 for review and comment.
-The input recived will be included in the presentation to Council in early 2021.
+The input received was included in the presentation to Council in early 2021.

 The following is an overview of the engagement initiatives to support the development of the Midfield Heights Land Use Outline Plan, including open houses, a design charette and multiple opportunities to participate online.